shayan6/simulation-of-objects/README.md

 ## Contact

-Thank you for checking out my Speak to AI App!
+Thank you for checking out!
 If you have any questions or feedback, feel free to reach out.
 - Project Maintainer: [shayanshaikh996@gmail.com](mailto:shayanshaikh996@gmail.com)